VictorHugoDiasOliveira/SecureFileCrypto/README.md

-# Programa de Encriptação e Decriptação
+# Encryption and Decryption Program

-## Visão Geral
+## Overview
-Este repositório contém programas em Python para encriptar e decriptar arquivos utilizando o algoritmo AES (Advanced Encryption Standard).
-Além disso, permite gerar uma chave para encriptar os nomes dos arquivos.
-Se desejado, a chave também pode ser encriptada usando o algoritmo AES.
+This repository contains Python programs to encrypt and decrypt files using the AES (Advanced Encryption Standard) algorithm.
+Furthermore, it allows you to generate a key to encrypt file names.
+If desired, the key can also be encrypted using the AES algorithm.

-## Avisos
+## Alerts
-- Backup: Faça backup de arquivos importantes antes de usar estes programas, pois os arquivos serão alterados de forma irreversível.
+- Backup: Save important files before using these programs, as the files will be irreversibly changed.

-## Pré-requisitos
+## Prerequisites
-- Python 3.x instalado
+- Python 3.x installed
-- Bibliotecas pycryptodome e tkinter
+- Pycryptodome and tkinter libraries

-## Exemplo
+## Example
-Uma pasta com os seguintes arquivos:<br>
+A folder with the following files:<br>
 ![NotEncryptedFiles](images/NotEncryptedFiles.png)<br>

-A mesma pasta após o algoritmo de encriptação.<br>
+The same folder after the encryption algorithm.<br>
 ![EncryptedFiles](images/EncryptedFiles.png)<br>

-Tentativa de abertura do arquivo em pdf quando encriptado.<br>
+Attempt to open the pdf file when encrypted.<br>
 ![TryingToOpenEncryptedFile](images/TryingToOpenEncryptedFile.png)<br>

-Encriptação dos nomes.<br>
+Name encryption.<br>
 ![EncryptedFileName](images/EncryptedFileName.png)<br>